slyxicpy/docsyx/README.md

 # docsyx
-Central Docs By styx Conection by MinOS
+Central Docs|Documentacion ES By styx Conection by SminOS